reb8510/wireguardVPN/README.md

 <p>Create a new empty tunnel on Wireguard with a name, and your pasted config file.
 Activate your new tunnel once saved.</p>
 <p>Your IP address should have changed.
 Check your IP address and screenshot the new IP address.</p>

+<p>Thank you for reading!
+The screenshots are attached in the Harvey Lab 3 Submission :-)</p>